 Commercial real estate statistics on the impact of COVID-19

-For example, respondents to the National Association of Realtors' Commercial Real Estate Trends and Outlook survey for October Quarterly Market Survey reported a meaningful amount of change in the third-quarter survey compared to the one taken in January.
+For example, respondents to the National Association of Realtors' "Commercial Real Estate Trends & Outlook January 2021 Quarterly Market Survey" reported a meaningful amount of change in the fourth-quarter survey compared to the one taken in Q3 2020.

 As that data shows, the COVID-19 outbreak had a widespread impact on the commercial real estate sector.
-More than half of the respondents experienced an increase in missed, late, or partial rent payments because tenants couldn't afford to pay rent due to government-related shutdowns or the weak economy.
+More than half of the respondents experienced an increase in missed, late, or partial rent payments because tenants couldn't afford to pay rent due to government-related shutdowns or weak economies.
 That had a noticeable impact on landlord cash flows, with the retail sector among the hardest hit due in part to a string of bankruptcies.

 Meanwhile, the pandemic dramatically impacted the office sector.
 Many companies and individuals struggled with remote work, which drove an uptick in demand for flexible and co-working space, especially in suburban areas.
 Conversely, given the uncertainty of when companies could fully return to the office, they cut their spacing needs, opting for short-term leases.